Early Life

 Philanthropy

-Hintze and his wife Dorothy established the Hintze Family Charitable Foundation in 2005, supporting over 150 charities.
-He has made significant donations to the arts, education, and health.
-Notable contributions include funding the restoration of Michelangelo's frescoes in the Pauline Chapel at the Vatican and donating to the Natural History Museum in London.
-He also supports educational institutions like the University of Sydney and Harvard University.
+Hintze is a dedicated philanthropist, establishing the Hintze Family Charitable Foundation in 2005 with his wife, Dorothy.
+The foundation has supported over 200 charities across education, health, the armed services, culture, and the arts.
+Notably, Hintze's contributions include supporting the restoration of Michelangelo's frescoes in the Pauline Chapel at the Vatican and donating to the Natural History Museum in London.